seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 Why did the Buddha leave the question aside?
 We can guess the reason, though it is not stated as such.
 Now the standpoint of *Pūraṇa Kassapa* is: "I dwell knowing and seeing an infinite world with an infinite knowledge."
 One can question the validity of his claim with the objection: You see an infinite world, because your knowledge is not finite, that is to say, incomplete.
 If it is complete, there must be an end.
 Therefore, going by the sense of incompleteness in the word *anantaṁ*, one can refute the former view.
 Why you see the world as infinite is because your knowledge lacks finality.

-*Nigaṇṭha Nāthaputta*, on the other hand, is asserting that he sees a finite world with a finite knowledge.
+*Nigaṇṭha Nāṭaputta*, on the other hand, is asserting that he sees a finite world with a finite knowledge.
 But the followers of *Pūraṇa Kassapa* can raise the objection: you are seeing the world as finite because your knowledge is limited.
 Your knowledge has an end, that is why you see a finite world.
 So here, too, we have a circle, or rather a circularity of argument.
 The two terms *anta* and *ananata* are ambiguous.
 That must be the reason why the Buddha rejected the two standpoints in question.

 Then he declares: "I shall preach to you the Dhamma", and brings up as a simile an illustration which could be summed up as follows.
 Four persons endowed with the highest ability to walk, the highest speed and the widest stride possible, stand in the four directions.
 Their speed is that of an arrow and their stride is as wide as the distance between the eastern ocean and the western ocean.
 Each of them tells himself: 'I will reach the end of the world by walking' and goes on walking for hundred years, that being his full life-span, resting just for eating, drinking, defecating, urinating and giving way to sleep or fatigue, only to die on the way without reaching the end of the world.